 Now due to \cite[Proposition 5.8]{Sch23} the metric derivative of the $L^2$-metric exists.
 The Hilbert space completion of $C^\infty (K,H)$ is the space $L^2 (K,H)$ of all (equivalence classes of) $L^2$-functions from $K$ to $H$ (cf. e.g. \cite{Pal68}).
 Since the bundle $TK_\Omega$ is trivial, the (fibre-wise) completion $\overline{TK_\Omega}^{L_2} \cong K_\Omega \times L^2 (K,H)$ is a bundle over $K_\Omega$ which extends $TK_\Omega$. \end{proof}

-\begin{remark} An important special case of \Cref{prop:L2_robust} is the case where $K=\SSS^1$ and $\Omega =\R^2\setminus \{0\} \subseteq \R^2$.
+\begin{remark} An important special case of Proposition \ref{prop:L2_robust} is the case where $K=\SSS^1$ and $\Omega =\R^2\setminus \{0\} \subseteq \R^2$.
 Then the robust Riemannian manifold $C^\infty (\SSS^1, \R^2 \setminus \{0\})$ with the $L^2$-metric is isometrically isomorphic to the manifold with a so-called elastic metric.
-The isometry is the so-called square-root-vecocity-transform (SRVT), cf. \cite{BaCaKaKaNaP24}, and we remark that the elastic metric is invariant under the canonical action of $\mathrm{Diff}(\SSS^1)$.
+The isometry is the so-called square-root-velocity-transform (SRVT), cf. \cite{BaCaKaKaNaP24}, and we remark that the elastic metric is invariant under the canonical action of $\mathrm{Diff}(\SSS^1)$.
 For this reason, the elastic metric is used in shape analysis, see e.g. \cite[Chapter 5]{Sch23} for an overview.
-We note that \Cref{prop:L2_robust} immediately implies that the elastic metric is a robust Riemannian metric.
+We note that Proposition \ref{prop:L2_robust} immediately implies that the elastic metric is a robust Riemannian metric.

-As discussed in \cite{BaCaKaKaNaP24}, the square root-velocity transform is just a special case of a more general family of transformations turning elastic metrics for other choices of the elastic parameters into (variants of) the $L^2$-metric.
-A similar analysis as in \Cref{prop:L2_robust} should show that these metrics are also robust, but we will not explore this in the current paper. \end{remark}
+As discussed in \cite{BaCaKaKaNaP24}, the square-root-velocity-transform is just a special case of a more general family of transformations turning elastic metrics for other choices of the elastic parameters into (variants of) the $L^2$-metric.
+A similar analysis as in Proposition \ref{prop:L2_robust} should show that these metrics are also robust, but we will not explore this in the current paper. \end{remark}